openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 In order to deliver security updates to cartridges, the operator must be able to regenerate docker images and then trigger builds in affected gears.
 This is a long running operation and may also involve skipping failed builds and notifying affected users.
+Cartridge authors may need to provide additional functionality to allow incremental layer creation - reusing downloaded dependencies and generated files from a previous image - in order to ensure security updates do not break user applications unintentionally.

 Docker images live in a registry backed by some persistent storage.
 OpenShift would run at least 2 registries - one for public images, and one for private images.
 Public images would be where shared